blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/PasswordCracking/PasswordCracking.md

 <hr>

 ## Step 1: Cracking MD5 Hashes
 We need to navigate to the appropriate directory.
-Run the following:
+In your Terminal (or Ubuntu Shell), run the following:

 ```bash
 cd ~/Intro_To_Security/Password_Cracking